 I was extremely lucky to be introduced to a leading functional medicine practitioner and went to see him in March, having had specific blood tests done beforehand.

 Super passionate about what he practises, he went through the blood tests, asked a lot of questions about my life (past and present) and got me to write down my symptoms wish list – what do I want to be rid of basically.
 Turns out the three pathogens I was tested for all came back positive.
 A lot of science later, his view boiled down to the fact that if I could knock out these pathogens, the process that resulted in an MS diagnosis could be reversed.
 Now, I don’t know if it’s going to work, but while my MS is still under discussion as to what conventional treatment I should consider, I might as well give it a go.

-I’m doing whatever it takes, so I’m adding the recommendations of this practitioner to the guidelines of the OMS program, along with moving to the countryside to really concentrate on my recovery.
+I’m doing whatever it takes, so I’m adding the recommendations of this practitioner to the guidelines of the Overcoming MS Program, along with moving to the countryside to really concentrate on my recovery.

 Who knows – I could be back in the proverbial saddle by Autumn.
 May 11th is D-Day for me.
 I leave all the deafening noise of local builders that central London is now synonymous with, to my lovely peaceful country idyll where I will be meditating, attempting gluten free cooking (as per the recommendations of the functional medicine practitioner and also those of Roy Swank) that looks vaguely appetising, doing the odd yoga move and generally listening to what my body needs as I recover.

 Please do follow my progress over the next few months.
 I’m hoping there’ll be some humour in my discoveries, but most of all, positivity.